Skip to Main Content

 • Turn on captions for pre-recorded media content.

 • Copy and print content subject to normal copyright conditions.
-The absence of Digital Rights Management software on the majority of our platforms means assistive technology users should experience no barriers caused by print or copy restrictions.
-Specific information on this is provided within the accessibility statements of each of our platforms and websites.
-Cambridge University Press & Assessment content provided through third-party providers is subject to DRM and their own copy and print limits may vary, but our recommended limit is 10%.
+The absence of Digital Rights Management software on the majority of Cambridge platforms means assistive technology users should experience no barriers caused by print or copy restrictions.

 Other Useful Resources